top of page

 Consider the impact of the words you choose and ask if they are strong enough.

-CV-speak words like 'proficient' and 'adept' rarely sound authentic so...don't use them.
+CV-speak words like 'proficient' and 'adept' rarely sound authentic, so...don't use them.
 Use other, more personal and definite words to boost your brand.

 I also encourage you to play around with a thesaurus and swap words to hit the right note.
 If people say you are hard-working, you might choose 'dedicated' or 'determined' as professional alternatives that take your brand up a notch.

 We aren't looking for meaningless, empty labels, we are looking for what makes you, you at your core.
 Think about words that have impact, words that represent you at your best.
-(Remember, it’s not bragging if it’s true).
+(Remember, it’s not bragging if it’s true.)

 If you’d like some help defining the value of your brand and/or getting your CV and LinkedIn up-to-date, why not get in touch for a free intro call?
 I can help you find your ‘you’ words to power up your brand and professional presence.

-Click on Book a call on the website for a free intro call or email me louise@careertherapy.co.uk
+Click on Book a call on the website for a free intro call or email me at louise@careertherapy.co.uk

 LinkedIn Louise Newton

-Check out my article on How strong is your personal brand? and for a comprehensive, easy to follow intro, I highly recommend Susan Chritton's Personal Branding for Dummies.
+Check out my article on How strong is your personal brand?
+And for a comprehensive, easy-to-follow intro, I highly recommend Susan Chritton's Personal Branding for Dummies.

 Comments